HaukeBartsch/vessel_network/README.md

 # Network of tubular structures

 This module creates and visualizes tree structures with a given diameter at each vertex.
 The tree is created by adding new nodes successively in a random way (angiogenesis).
 Each time a vessel is added the module checks if that vessel segments overlaps with any other segment of the tree.
-The overlap area is specified by the radiuses of both vessel structures.
+The overlap area is specified by the sum of the radii of both vessel-like structures.

 The process is repeated with a second tree starting at the same location.
 The two trees are not connected - but the module guarantees that the second tree does not overlap (other than the root nodes at 0,0,0 and +-L,0,0 and 0,+-L,0 and 0,0,+-L) with the first tree.